Doctors Note Logo

 Stomach Sleeping: Is It Bad for Your Neck and Breathing?

-Stomach sleeping often forces your neck into extreme rotation and misalignment while pressing your chest into the mattress, which can lead to stiffness, headaches, and restricted breathing.
-Simple adjustments like using a very thin pillow, adding support under your pelvis, and choosing a medium-firm mattress can help reduce these risks.
+Stomach sleeping forces your neck into extreme rotation and compresses your chest against the mattress, often causing morning stiffness, tension headaches, and restricted breathing.
+Key fixes include using a very thin pillow (or none), placing a small pillow under your pelvis to protect your lower back, and sleeping on a medium-firm mattress for proper spinal support.

 answer background